The Tulsa skyline at sunset

 • Equip Postdoctoral Associates with the experience necessary to bridge research and industry needs through tangible entrepreneurial skills

-• Provide industry experience through a combination of academic and employer engagement opportunities
+• Provide industry experience through a combination of academic and industry engagement opportunities

-• Foster collaborations across disciplines to translate research into innovative and commercially impactful solutions
+• Foster collaborations across disciplines to enhance research translation for innovative and impactful solutions

 • Support the transition from research activities to industry applications